Visualize Country Borders and IP Addresses

 - Countries: Requires a single parameter column with country names to generate location border geometries as polygons.

 - Postal Codes: If your dataset consists of a column with postal codes, this option geocodes those values to generate location points.
 Your input data must be a text column.
-You can also specify a column to be used as a country names, similar to the Admin.
-Regions option.
+You can also specify a column to be used as a country names, similar to the Administrative Regions option.
 For specific details about how CARTO geocodes US zip codes, see the Postal Code Geocoder section in the Data Servies API documentation.